jacebenson/jace-ty/README.md

         └── index.md
 ```
 ### Comments powered by https://utteranc.es/
-If you've set up utteranc.es on your repo, its just a matter of setting that in the `_data/site.js` file.
+If you've set up utteranc.es on your repo, set that in the `_data/site.js` file.
 It's added to posts in the `post-single.njk` file.

 ### Theme files take a backseat to local files meaning
 This is great but still needs some work.